 We advise that any kind of electrical work should be handled by a certified technician.
 Handling house wiring is a tough challenge.
 You can harm yourself and cause damage to your property.
 You could practically start a fire if you don’t know what you’re doing.
 Fantastic Services can provide you with qualified and experienced electricians who can take care of all the domestic electrical issues that you might be experiencing.
-From simply changing a light bulb to fuse boxes & consumer units replacement – we do it all!
+From simply changing a light bulb to fuse boxes & consumer unit replacement – we do it all!
 Book us today!

 If there are any existing problems with the circuit, you will need a qualified professional to handle the job.
 They will investigate whether multiple devices have been attached to the same circuit as the cooker.
 If that is the issue, the solution is simple – just unplug all the other appliances that are connected and turn on the cooker again.
-This should stop the oven tripping the rcd.
+This should stop the oven tripping the RCD.
 If there are no other appliances plugged into the same circuit, the technician will do the following: He will measure the current power load of the oven with a clamp-on ammeter and if it’s too high for the circuit, you’ll be advised to upgrade it.

 What may cause the electricity to trip can be also a circuit wiring problem or a damaged breaker.
 If that is the case, again, you should hire a qualified electrician to check for any faults in the insulation of the circuit wires.
-He will test the suspected circuit break by swapping it with one of the same rating from another functioning circuit.
+He will test the suspected circuit break by swapping it with one of the same ratings from another functioning circuit.

-You’ll need a technician for this one, as well.
+You’ll need a electrician for this one, as well.
 He will measure the current when the cooker is off.
 If everything’s is OK, it should read zero.
 If it shows 0.3A or more, then, the wiring is probably damaged.
 He’ll also inspect the power plug for any damage, of course, after he unplugs the oven from the electrical socket.

 There are companies in Europe that design their appliances with terminal blocks.
-In order for one of those to work with the UK circuits, the connections need to be fitted in a specific manner..
+In order for one of those to work with the UK circuits, the connections need to be fitted in a specific manner.
 Read the instruction manual, so you know how to correctly connect your newly purchased oven.

 However, if you have an older model, check to make sure that the block is in a proper functional shape.
 The component has the disadvantage of deteriorating as time passes and you’ll need to replace it with a new one.
 Discuss the matter with an electrician, so he can best advise you on what type of terminal block you should look for.